 Energy Efficiency Annual Report

 SoCalGas manages a large portfolio of customer-focused energy efficiency programs.
 Currently, SoCalGas utilizes third-party contractors to serve residential and non-residential customers within its service territory.
 By 2022, SoCalGas is aiming for at least 60% of its EE programs to be designed & implemented by third-parties.
 SoCalGas will be releasing solicitations in a three-phased solicitation approach.
 Each phase will utilize a two-stage bidding process - a Request for Abstract (RFA) stage followed by a Request for Proposal (RFP) stage.
+Bidders who do not advance to the Request for Proposal (RFP) and Contract stage may request feedback via PowerAdvocate.
+Feedback will ONLY be given individually to those bidders that request it.
+Communication will be in the form of written information provided via Supply Management and through Power Advocate ONLY.
+Bidders will receive the same level of information.
+To maintain a fair and even-leveled competitiveness, the feedback will be given at a high level and the weight ratio given to each scoring criteria will not be discussed.
 For more information about SoCalGas’ upcoming solicitations, please register and log into PEPMA, which is the official site to view information for upcoming solicitations.

 For more information about upcoming SoCalGas solicitations, please register at PEPMA.

 The Energy Efficiency Third-Party Solicitations Dynamic Schedule can be found here:

 SoCalGas' third-party solicitation schedule can be found here: SoCalGas' Solicitation Schedule

 All bidders and IOU's must adhere to the Standard and Modifiable Contract Terms & Conditions, available for download.